nikkehsolaris/deluge-autoremoveplus/README.md

 - run:

 ```
-+ Install python 2
++ Install python 3.7  (or whatever your seedbox uses for python3; any v3 should be ok though)
-- py2 is likely unsupported on your distro, so first install pyenv:
+- first install pyenv:
   $ curl -L https://github.com/pyenv/pyenv-installer/raw/master/bin/pyenv-installer | bash
-- install latest py2:  $ pyenv install 2.7.18
+- install py3:  $ pyenv install 3.9.7
-- cd to project root and change to version:  $ pyenv local 2.7.18
+- cd to project root and change to version:  $ pyenv local 3.9.7
   - this will create .python-version file at the root
 - verify your py version: $ python --version